totoLab/tomcat-axis2/README.md

 # tomcat-axis2
+Custom image container for tomcat with axis2 preinstalled. <br>
-Compatibility issues forced me to use
+Compatibility issues forced me to use:
 - tomcat 9.0.88
-- axis2.war file
+- axis2.war version 1.8.2

 ## Usage
 First, build the image using the Dockerfile